Guy L. Steele Jr.: Awards

 Steele received the ACM Grace Murray Hopper Award in 1988.
-He was named an ACM Fellow in 1994, a member of the National Academy of Engineering of the United States of America in 2001 and a Fellow of the American Academy of Arts and Sciences in 2002.
+He was named a Founding AAAI Fellow in 1990, an ACM Fellow in 1994, a member of the National Academy of Engineering of the United States of America in 2001 and a Fellow of the American Academy of Arts and Sciences in 2002.
 He received the Dr. Dobb's Excellence in Programming Award in 2005.

 Other activities

 Steele is a modern western square dancer and caller from Mainstream up through C3A, a member of Tech Squares, and a member of Callerlab.

 Under the pseudonym Great Quux, which was an old student nickname at the Boston Latin School and MIT, he has published light verse and "Crunchly" cartoons; a few of the latter appeared in The New Hacker's Dictionary.
 He has also used his initials (GLS).

 In 1998, Steele solved the game Teeko via computer, showing what must occur if both players play wisely; he found that neither player can force a win.
 He also showed that the Advanced Teeko variant is a win for Black (again, assuming perfect play), as is one other variant, but the other fourteen variants are draws.